 - Reserving or withholding funds in anticipation of a future need (e.g., holiday events, holiday baskets).

-- Applicants not selected for participation have the right to appeal, provided it is based upon Board violations of program regulations only.
-No appeals will be heard on the basis of award level.
+- Applicants not selected for participation may appeal, provided it is based upon Board violations of program regulations only.
+No appeals will be heard based on award level.

-- A written appeal must be submitted within the timeline indicated in the notification email.
+- A written appeal must be submitted within the timeline stated in the notification email (three business days).

 - Appeals will be made to the Board or a committee of Board members.
 A written outcome will be provided within two business days.